Mutiny on the Bounty (1962 film): Script

 Ambler says his brief was to make Fletcher Christian's part as interesting as Bligh's.
 MGM executives were unhappy with Ambler's script, although the writer estimated he did 14 drafts.
 John Gay was signed to write a version in July 1960.
 Eventually, William Driscoll, Borden Chase (writing in August 1960), Howard Clewes and Charles Lederer wrote all the scripts.
 According to one report, Ambler did the first third of the film, about the journey, Driscoll did the second, about life on Tahiti, and Chase did the third, about the mutiny and afterwards.
 Gay wrote the narration.
 Lederer was included before filming was to begin.

 Cast

 In July 1960, Peter Finch signed to play Bligh.
 However, by August the role had gone to Trevor Howard.
 Brando personally selected a local Tahitian, Tarita, to play his love interest.
 They married in 1962 and divorced in 1972.

 Shooting

-A working replica of the Bounty was built in Nova Scotia at a cost of $750,000 and was sailed to Tahiti.
-It took nine months to make rather than the scheduled six and arrived after filming had started.
-Shooting was supposed to begin in October 1960, however delays in the scripting and construction of the ship meant it did not begin until November.
-More than 150 cast and crew arrived in Tahiti, and MGM took over 200 hotel rooms.
+A working replica of the Bounty was constructed in Nova Scotia at a cost of $750,000 and was sailed to Tahiti.
+The ship took nine months to build rather than the scheduled six and arrived in Tahiti after filming had begun.
+Shooting was originally scheduled to begin in October 1960; however, problems with the script and delays in construction of the ship pushed it back until November.
+More than 150 members of the cast and crew arrived in Tahiti, and MGM rented over 200 hotel rooms.